 - Signature Page Model with Comments: This pdf shows a correctly formatted signature page and notes the most common errors and how to avoid them.
 Use this to guide you as you complete the appropriate fillable pdf, found on our Dissertation and Thesis Forms page.

 Workshops and Tutorials

-Formatting workshops are held once at the beginning of each semester. *These do not take the place of your preliminary review, but they are helpful in troubleshooting common formatting difficulties.
-The workshop for Spring 2023 will take place on January 31st in Morrison Hall Room 100 from 5-6pm.
+Formatting workshops are held once at the beginning of each semester. *These do not take the place of your preliminary review, but they are helpful in familiarizing yourself with submission processes and common formatting errors.